Last Update: April 2018

 Solomon Islands Tuna Longline FIP

-For more details on the sustainability status of the fisheries, progress of the FIPs, and improvement recommendations, please follow this link.
+For more details on progress of these FIPs, please visit FisheryProgress.org.

 Improvement Needs and Recommendations: